Doctors warn about social media ‘tips’ on formula replacements

-HUNTSVILLE, Ala.
-(WHNT) — The nationwide baby formula shortage has led to some parents trying different social media “hacks” to stretch their supply.
-Several local doctors warn this could be dangerous for your baby.
+HUNTSVILLE, Ala. — The nationwide baby formula shortage has led to some parents trying different social media “hacks” to stretch their supply.
+Doctors warn this could be dangerous for your baby.

+These shortages came after one of the biggest formula manufacturing plants, Abbott Nutrition, shut down in February while federal officials investigated the illnesses of four formula-fed babies, two of whom died, WHNT reports.

 “After a thorough investigation by FDA, Centers for Disease Control and Prevention (CDC) and Abbott, and review of all available data, there is no conclusive evidence to link Abbott’s formula’s to these infant illnesses,” an Abbott spokesperson said in a statement to Nexstar Tuesday.